psfoley/openfl/docs/install.certificates.rst

 4. For each test machine you want to run collaborators on, we create a collaborator certificate, replacing TEST.MACHINE.NAME with the actual test machine name.
 Note that this does not have to be the FQDN.
-Also, note that this script is run on the Aggregator node because it is the Aggregator that signs the certificate.
+Also, note that this command is run on the Aggregator node because it is the Aggregator that signs the certificate.
 Only Collaborators with valid certificates signed by the Aggregator can join the federation.

 .. code-block:: console

-  $ bash create-collaborator.sh TEST.MACHINE.NAME
+  $ fx certificate create-col --cname TEST.MACHINE.NAME

 5. Once you have the certificates created, you need to move the certificates to the correct machines and ensure each machine has the cert_chain.crt